 Social Security Survivor Benefits

-In addition to claiming your or spouse’s record while living, a widow can also claim the deceased spouse’s record.
+In addition to claiming your or your spouse’s record while living, a widow can also claim the deceased spouse’s record.
 A survivor’s benefit can be claimed by the widow or widower as early as age 60 but on a reduced basis.
 Much like a spousal benefit, the survivor benefit can be reduced if claimed early but cannot be increased by the survivor deferring past their full retirement age or FRA.

 How to Offset Lower Social Security Benefits When Spouse Dies